subharaj01/java-berlin-clock/README.md

 # Changes

-added TimeConverterImpl class which contain entire logic added TestTimeConverterImpl class for junit / TDD added src\test\resources\stories\berlin-clock-bdd.story for more BDD and ensured they are run successfully along with existing BDD
+1. added TimeConverterImpl class which contain entire logic.

+2. added TestTimeConverterImpl class for junit / TDD

+3. added src\test\resources\stories\berlin-clock-bdd.story for more BDD and ensured they are run successfully along with existing BDD

-BDD reports are also checked in
+4.BDD reports are also checked in.

-#Issues:-
+#Issues

 # BerlinClockFixture class has to be edited to initialize berlinClock - I have done that.
 See below line